graphql-python/graphql-relay-py/README.md

 for connections and for implementing the `resolver` method for fields returning those types.

- - `connectionArgs` returns the arguments that fields should provide when they return a connection type.
+ - `connection_args` returns the arguments that fields should provide when they return a connection type.
  - `connection_definitions` returns a `connection_type` and its associated
 `edgeType`, given a name and a node type.
- - `connection_from_list` is a helper method that takes an array and the arguments from `connectionArgs`, does pagination and filtering, and returns an object in the shape expected by a `connection_type`'s `resolver` function.
+ - `connection_from_list` is a helper method that takes an array and the arguments from `connection_args`, does pagination and filtering, and returns an object in the shape expected by a `connection_type`'s `resolver` function.
  - `connection_from_promised_list` is similar to `connection_from_list`, but
 it takes a promise that resolves to an array, and returns a promise that